 Honestly, when just about the whole cast of Jersey Shore came out with books “they wrote” I flipped through a Bible to see if there was any mention of this being a sign of the apocalypse.

 Sometimes I wonder if any of these shows are subliminally changing me.
-I ponder this because after every episode of Mob Wives I have a strange desire to get in someones face and verbally violate them, using mother effer as every fifth word.
-Hmmm.
+I ponder this because after every episode of Mob Wives I have a strange desire to get in someones face and verbally violate them, using mother effer like a comma.

 Regardless, I have no intention of cutting my one true guilty pleasure out of my life.
 The pleasure far outweighs the guilt.
 My husband still loves me and accepts my addiction.
 He simply asks, “Do you have shows tonight?”
 Knowing I’m not to be disturbed.
 Except for a handful of reality T.V., I’m well aware of the lunacy I’m viewing.
-I find they’re stupidity hilarious, and a few characters are genuinely amusing.
-And then there is drama like you’ve never seen and you become a deer in headlights.
-The characters make me even happier to be me, because I’m not them.
+The absolute best sideeffect of watching these things is how the characters make me even happier to be me, simply because I am not them.